MrMusic25/linux-pref/README.md

 No arguments needed.
 The script will always ask before installing a line to the .bashrc file.

+### defaultScriptTemplate.sh
+This file is the template file I use for all of my scripts.
+Simply copy+paste and rename, and use as a new script!

 ### commonFunctions.sh
 A file I use to store all my functions that multiple scripts may need to use.
 Not meant to be run on its own, but rather imported by other scripts.